 Poetry review – BEGINNER’S GUIDE TO LOSS IN THE MULTIVERSE: Charles Rammelkamp studies Claudine Nash‘s sympathetic and light-touch guide to coping with bereavement

-By Michael Bartholomew-Biggs • books, poetry reviews, psychology, year 2025 0 • Tags: books, Kate Noakes, poetry, psychology
+By Michael Bartholomew-Biggs • books, medicine, poetry reviews, psychology, year 2025 0 • Tags: Andrew Keanie, books, poetry, psychology